 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Manuscripts submitted to ASEJ should neither been published before nor be under consideration for publication in other journals.
-The main paper types are as follows:
+Manuscripts submitted to ASEJ should neither be published previously nor be under consideration for publication in another journal.
+The main article types are as follows:

 - Reviews: These provide concise and precise updates on the latest progress made in a given area of research.

 Microsoft Word: Manuscripts prepared in Microsoft Word must have one file format or be converted into a single file before submission.
 When preparing manuscripts in Microsoft Word, the ASEJ Microsoft Word template file must be used.
-Graphics (schemes, figures, etc.) must be inserted in the main text after the paragraph of its first citation.
+Graphics (schemes, figures, etc.) must be inserted in the main text.
 All text and metadata identifying the authors should be removed before submission.

 - Supplementary files: May be any format, but it is recommended that you use common, non-proprietary formats where possible (see below for further details).

 - manuscripts must contain the required sections: Title, Author Information, Abstract, Keywords, Introduction, Materials & Methods, Conclusions, Author Contributions, Conflict of Interest and other Ethics Statements.
 Check the Journal Instructions for Authors for more details.

 - references must be in Harvard style.
 It is essential to include author(s) name(s), journal or book title, article or chapter title (where required), year of publication, volume and issue (where appropriate) and pagination.
 DOI numbers (Digital Object Identifier) are not mandatory but highly encouraged.
 The bibliography software package EndNote, Zotero, Mendeley, Reference Manager are recommended.